uchicago-cs/cmsc23300/website/syllabus.rst

 Grading
 ~~~~~~~

-For undergraduates, the final grade will be based on the following:
+The final grade will be based on the following:

 - Project 1: 20%
 - Project 2: 25%